mtlynch/mtlynch.io/content/retrospectives/2024/06/index.md

 The checklist turned out to be extremely valuable after the close.
 The week of closing is chaotic because so many workflows are changing, so it was helpful to have a checklist I created in calmer times.

 ### Worked with a broker I trusted

+Before I started the sales process for TinyPilot, I had a negative view of M&A brokers.
+I lumped them in with the finance bros I knew when I went to college in New York.
+The picture in my head of a broker was someone who just wanted to close deals as quickly as possible for the highest possible number and didn't care about anything else.

+When I attended Microconf in 2023, I met Chris Guthrie, who's an advisor at Quiet Light Brokerage.
+I appreciated Chris because he came across as laid back, low-pressure, and founder focused.
+He was a former founder himself, and he talked about finding the best deal for the founder, not necessarily the quickest payout.

+Throughout the process, I was glad to be working with Chris and Quiet Light.
+There are lots of people involved in the sales process, and many of them have opposing goals to mine.
+For example, both the buyer and I wanted a successful transition, but the buyer obviously wanted the sale price to be low while I wanted it to be high.

+The thing I appreciated about working with Quiet Light was that our incentives were aligned.
+Quiet Light wanted two things that were tightly aligned with my goals.

+First, they obviously want a high sale price because they get paid on commission.

+Quiet Light also depends on deal flow.
+They need to protect their reputation as a brokerage that serves founders well.
+There aren't that many brokerage for bootstrapped businesses, so if founders walked away from their deals feeling like Quiet Light served them poorly, word would get around.

+In discussions about the sale, some people balked at Quiet Light's $88.9k fee, as it represented 15% of the sale price.
+I still think that was a fair commission, as they found me a buyer that I couldn't have found one my own.

+The other big value from Quiet Light for me as a first-time seller was having someone exper

+If I were to sell a company to a strategic buyer in the future, I might forego a broker and just work with an M&A lawyer.

 Worked with Microconf, heard positive things from another founder about them.